Resilience at risk

 - –

 —-.
 LDCsLeast developed country, LLDCsLandlocked developing country and SIDSSmall island developing states (SIDS) were recognized as a distinct group of developing countries at the Earth Summit in Rio de Janeiro in June 1992.
-More information on UNCTAD official page. bear the brunt of disaster impacts (Figure 3).
-In LLDCs, average mortality due to disasters was more than twice as high as the global average and in SIDS 3.2 higher.
-For LDCs, the mortality rate was over 40 per cent higher.
+More information on UNCTAD official page. also suffer the highest disaster impacts (figure 3).
+In LDCs and LLDCs, the number of disaster-related deaths and missing persons (per 100 000 population) was 2.7 times the global average and in SIDS 2.13 times higher -—

 Source: UNCTAD calculations based on -—